aws-samples/amazon-mq-workshop/labs/lab-9.md

 # Lab 9: Network of Brokers

 In this exercise, you will learn about two critical aspects of large enterprise scale messaging systems. **High Availability** and **Connection Scaling**.
-In Lab 10, you will learn about **Message Scaling**.
 First we will cover some key concepts which will help set the stage and then we will dive into those concepts using a few exercises.

 ## Introduction